rstudio/shiny/_includes/tutorial/understanding-reactivity.md

 ![](reactivity_diagrams/fib_process_1.png)

 Suppose the user sets `input$n` to 30.
 This is a new value, so it immediately invalidates its children, `currentFib`, which in turn invalidates its children, `output$nthValue` and `output$nthValueInv`.
-As the invalidations are made, the dependency arrows are removed:
+As the invalidations are made, the invalidation arrows are removed:

 ![](reactivity_diagrams/fib_process_2.png)

 After the invalidations finish, the reactive environment is flushed, so the endpoints re-execute.
 If a flush occurs when multiple endpoints are invalidated, there isn't a guaranteed order that the endpoints will execute, so `nthValue` may run before `nthValueInv`, or vice versa.
+If the execution order of endpoints will not affect the results, as long as they don't change and read non-reactive variables (which don't become part of the reactive graph).

 Suppose in this case that `nthValue()` executes first.
 The next several steps are straightforward:

 ![](reactivity_diagrams/fib_process_3.png)